 Some Montanans will also be able to buy “catastrophic” plans, which have a much lower actuarial value bronze plan.
 To be eligible for a catastrophic plan, you must be under age 30 or be exempted from the individual mandate because you can’t find affordable coverage — even after the tax credits have been applied.

-Montanans access the Montana federal health insurance Marketplace at www.healthcare.gov.
-When you go to this site, you will be asked immediately how you want to buy your insurance.
+Montanans access the Montana Federal Health Insurance Marketplace at www.healthcare.gov.
 There are four ways to apply for Marketplace coverage – by paper application, online, by calling 1-800-318-2596, or by contacting a trained professional near you in Montana.
 You can find a list of them here.
 Working with a pro is often the best way to buy insurance through the Marketplace.
 Using the online application format is usually the best and quickest way to apply.

-- Statistics show that up to 80 percent of Montanans who bought insurance in the individual market are eligible for tax credits through healthcare.gov that will bring down the cost of their health insurance.
-We encourage Montanans to shop in the Marketplace – even if the website is slow, you could come out with a better insurance policy that will save you money every month.
+Over 80 percent of Montanans who have bought insurance on the Marketplace have been eligible for tax credits that will bring down the cost of their health insurance.
+We encourage Montanans to shop in the Marketplace to see if they can find an insurance policy and save money every month.

 Obamacare sets new standards for what insurance companies must cover.
 These standards apply to individual and small employer group coverage policies sold both inside and outside the Marketplace.
 Many of these new federal requirements were already in Montana law.
 If you have insurance now, your policy already covers most of these things, although a few are new.
 No matter which policy you purchase in the Marketplace — even the least expensive one — you will get coverage in the following ten areas.
 These areas are called essential health benefits and every plan in the individual and small group markets must cover them: